 If a student withdraws from school and wishes to return, he/she must first complete a re-application to school (available from the Academic Affairs office).
-If his/her prior account at South Hills is paid in full, the Admissions department will then send the student a new enrollment agreement given he/she meets all the Admission requirements for that program.
+If his/her prior account at SHSBT is paid in full, the Admissions department will then send the student a new enrollment agreement given he/she meets all the Admission requirements for that program.
 If a balance remains on the account, the balance must be paid in full before the school will consider the re-application.
 Once the Financial Aid office receives the student's file containing his/her re-application, enrollment agreement and an up-to-date transcript, financial aid will be processed for the student if he/she has applied for aid and has met SAP.

-Completion Rates Program completion rates may be obtained by contacting the Academic Affairs office or by checking the disclosures section of the school's website.
+Graduation Rates Program completion rates may be obtained by contacting the Academic Affairs office or by checking the disclosures section of the school's website.
 The rates are available to all students.

-Financial Aid Consumer Information.
-At South Hills School of Business & Technology (SHSBT), our Financial Aid office is here to help you finance a great education.
+Financial Aid Consumer Information At SHSBT, our Financial Aid office is here to help you finance a great education.
 A large percentage of our students receive financial aid assistance of some type from: scholarships, federal grants, state grants, student loans, parent PLUS loans and/or agency funding.
-We are sure you will find SHSBT affordable.

 Your student aid package is based on SHSBT analysis of your student need, as determined by the processing of your Free Application for Federal Student Aid (FAFSA).
 Typically, student aid packages are a combination of scholarships, state and federal grants, student loans and parent PLUS loans -- all designed to help you easily manage your education expenses.

-The Financial Aid office at SHSBT offers full service financial aid appointments to all our enrolling students to assist with your FAFSA completion and help you apply for grants, scholarships, and student loans.
-Please contact one of our financial aid office administrators to schedule an appointment or if you have any questions or concerns regarding financial aid.
+The Financial Aid office at SHSBT offers full service financial aid appointments to all enrolling students to assist with FAFSA and grants/scholarships/student loan applications.
+Please contact one of our financial aid office administrators to schedule an appointment if you have any questions or concerns regarding financial aid.